COMP SCI 2000NA - Computer Systems

 The first six chapters of are on the Nand2Tetris website used by the course but we will be using materials in chapters beyond this.

 We will use this to announce all changes to the course, assignments, and workshops.
 You are therefore strongly advised to read all mail that comes from this source — do not ignore it!

 Learning & Teaching Activities

-To get the most out of the tutorial sessions you must attempt the questions before the session --- there is often not time to do all questions in these sessions and the sessions will sometimes be run as workshops that assume you have already submitted your solutions.
+To get the most out of the workshop sessions you should attempt the questions before the session --- there is often not time to do all questions in these sessions.

 Make sure you work steadily on the course between intensives and maintain contact with the lecturers and the forums.